Return to Ohio ALHN

 MY DEAR SUMNER, Your brief parting note came to me like a note of music, sad but pleasant, wafted from the waters.
 How sorry I was that you were obliged to seek again in foreign lands the great boon of health; and yet I. was glad to know that among those last remembered and I hope, last forgotten, was the friend whom you so early cheered in the great struggle for freedom, by your approval & regard.
 Very gratefully do I remember all your kindness in act and speech, and trust I shall ever show myself not unworthy altogether, by remaining true to the cause for services to which it was the valued reward.

-We learn from the newspapers that you have submitted yourself to a most trying operation, and that the physicians give good hope of most beneficial results.
-Most earnestly do I hope, in common with many thousand friends of Human Liberty & Progress, that their best anticipations may be fully realized.
+I hope, in common with many thousand friends of Human Liberty & Progress, that their best anticipations may be fully realized.
 I am anxious to hear your voice once more in the Senate, minim spargens sonum.
 I want to see the Oligarchs and Serviles once more cowering under your rebukes of despotism & servility.

 It is amazing to see to what depths of baseness some of the partizan presses in the interest of the Oligarchy will descend.
 Not content with half vindications of the assassination attempted upon you, several have had the infinite meanness to represent you as playing a part all the while you have been suffering from the effects of the assault.
 When will men learn decency?